siemhermans/cfg/README.md

 cfg checkout
 cfg config --local status.showUntrackedFiles no
 ```

-Future configuration files can be added or removed by leveraging the `cfg` alias.
+As `cfg` is set up as a `git` alias, future configuration files can be added or removed by leveraging standard `git` mutation commands.

-### Install plugins
+#### Install shell and editor plugins
-`nvim` plugins can be installed directly from the command line with the command below.
+The `nvim` plugins as defined in the `init.vim` configuration file can be installed directly from the command line with the command below.
 The `zsh` plugins should be automatically installed by `zplug` the first time `zshrc` is read. `urxvt` plugins are handled directly in `$XDG_CONFIG_HOME/X11/Xresources` and are included in the repository.

 ```bash
 # Install Python related dependencies for Neovim: